FREQUENTLY ASKED QUESTIONS (FAQ’s)

 Persons wishing to become an RCFE Administrator must:

-· Persons holding a current Nursing Home Administrators Certificate need only 12 hours education;
+· Persons holding a current Nursing Home Administrators Certificate need only 12 hours education (no test);

 · Pass a standardized test administered by the Department of Social Services;